liltran615/Azure-Project-1/README.md

 Workstation with PERSONAL IP Address through SSH Port 22.

-Machines within the network can only be accessed by JUMP-BOX.
+Machines within this network can only be accessed by JUMP-BOX.

 Which machine did you allow to access your ELK VM???